Join us at Repticon Jacksonville this Weekend | 8/02 - 8/03

 Jumping Spiders are incredibly curious creatures that delight in interacting with both you and the décor inside their enclosures.
 Providing ample enrichment, such as climbing structures, hiding spots, and varied textures, will ensure your spider remains happy, engaged, and stimulated.

-Basic Jumping Spider Care Guide
+Jumping Spider Care Guide & Overview

 Feeding Schedule Based on Age of your Spider